What Does Lactic Acid do for the Skin? 3 Amazing Benefits

 Many foods high in lactic acid contain Lactobacillus, a bacteria, which is found in foods that have probiotic qualities.
 This helps you to boost your gut health.
 Healthy and glowing skin is a reflection of a healthy and happy gut.

-4. What Parts of Your Body Can You Use Lactic Acid On?
+4. What Parts of Your Body can you Use Lactic Acid on?

 2. You can use clinically certified skin-care products containing lactic acid on your face and neck.